 Get to know Rhianna…

-- What do you like about working at Domaine Drouhin?
-I like that everyone is kindhearted and easygoing and that everyone is always treated with respect.
+3. What do you like about working at DDO?
+I like that everyone is kindhearted and easygoing and everyone always treats everyone with respect.
 I love how the DDO team is like a family.

 Bruno Panzo, Vineyard Team